rachel-labri-tipton/sei-project-1-tetris/readme.md

 - Researching different approaches to coding the game and reading up on the game's origin story.
 - Figuring out how to map the tetromino arrays onto my grid.
 - Adding styling and sound => I really enjoyed choosing a fun font and sound effects for my game.
-- Finding a stopping point and tying up loose ends of the game the day before I needed to present..
+- Finding a stopping point and tying up loose ends of the game the day before I needed to present.

-# Challenges
+## Challenges

 - In some versions of Tetris that I looked at, the next piece to drop is shown in a small grid to the side of the playing board.
 I worked on this feature but decided to let this stretch goal go as the deadline for the project approached.
 - Despite spending several hours working on it and time spent with my instructors, I could not get the button that plays the Tetris theme song to stop once it started.

-# Key learnings
+## Key learnings
-- Setting up CSS grid to make a gameboard
+- Setting up CSS grid to make a gameboard.
-- Using keyCodes for the keyControl() function
+- Using keyCodes for the keyControl() function.
-- Spending a good amount of time researching a project before coding it is a great idea
+- Spending a good amount of time researching a project before coding it is a great idea.
-- Some project ideas, like the nextPiece() feature I wanted to implement that would show the next random tetromino to appear, may take a lot of time but might not make the final cut of a project
+- Some project ideas, like the nextPiece() feature I wanted to implement that would show the next random tetromino to appear, may take a lot of time but might not make the final cut of a project.

-# If I'd had more time...
+## If I'd had more time...

 If I'd had more time on this project, here's what I'd have worked on:

-- Changing the background colour of the screen when the level is changed.
+- Changing the background colour of the screen when the level changes.
 - Implementing an option for a player to play for a high score that would be saved.
 - Implementing a function that lets a piece drop immediately with the space bar.
 I worked on this as well but had some difficulty with it so decided it didn't need to be part of my mvp.
-- Figure out how to stop the Tetris theme song.
+- Figure out how to stop the Tetris theme song once it's started playing.

+## What my 8 year-old nephew, Rowan has to say about Tetris 2.022

+*Overall I wll say the Tetris is 4.5 out of 5.
+I love the Tetris game.
+I thought it was just so much fun, and I thought it was hard too.
+I loved the sounds.*